Search

 TM18-20

 80 days.
 Solanum lycopersicum.
 Open Pollinated.
 Bradley Tomato.
 The plant produces good yields of 8 to 10 oz dark pink tomatoes.
-It has a rich old fashioned tomato flavor.
-They tend to ripen at the same time making it a great variety for canning and freezing.
+It is a popular tomato variety bred primarily as an improved Southern and mid-South market tomato with better disease resistance while retaining classic old-fashioned flavor.
+It has a rich old-fashioned tomato flavor.
+They tend to ripen at the same time, making it a great variety for canning and freezing.
 Also great for sandwiches, salads, and slicing.
 The plant requires support, either staking or cages.
 Crack Resistant.
-Suitable for Southern regions.
+An heirloom variety was developed in 1961 by Dr. Joe McFerran of the University of Arkansas.
 An excellent choice for home gardens and market growers.
-An heirloom variety was developed in 1961 by Dr. Joe McFerran of the University of Arkansas, Arkansas, USA.
 United States Department of Agriculture, PI 644845.
-Disease Resistant: F, A. Determinate.
+An heirloom variety from the USA.
+Disease Resistant: A, F. Determinate.

 $3.00 $2.50